 No signs of activity

 A healthy sourdough starter should be visibly active, with bubbles forming and the starter rising in volume.
-If you don’t see any bubbles in your starter – your starter is dead.
+There might not be a lot of bubbles, but just look closely, turn your jar around, look on the sides, and see if you can spot any bubbles forming.
+If you see them – good, you have hope for a healthy starter.
+If you don’t see any bubbles in your starter – I’m sorry, your starter is dead.

 A sourdough starter should have a pleasant, slightly sour aroma.
 If the starter smells foul or rotten, it may indicate that the starter has gone bad and is no longer active.